fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.1.2.1.1.
 Query Parameters

 * `fiatType`: {`FiatTypeEnum`} [REQUIRED]
-  - The desired fiat type to use for a transfer in quote; selected from a predefined list of fiat types supported by FiatConnect.
+  - The desired fiat type to use for a transfer out quote; selected from a predefined list of fiat types supported by FiatConnect.
 * `cryptoType`: {`CryptoTypeEnum`} [REQUIRED]
-  - The desired crypto type to use for a transfer in quote; selected from a predefined list of crypto types supported by FiatConnect.
+  - The desired crypto type to use for a transfer out quote; selected from a predefined list of crypto types supported by FiatConnect.
 * `fiatAmount`: {`float`}
-  - The amount of the selected fiat type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of crypto specified for the quote.
+  - The amount of the selected fiat type to use for this transfer out quote; if provided, the returned quote will be denominated in the type of crypto specified for the quote.
 * `cryptoAmount`: {`float`}
-  - The amount of the selected crypto type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of fiat specified for the quote.
+  - The amount of the selected crypto type to use for this transfer out quote; if provided, the returned quote will be denominated in the type of fiat specified for the quote.
-* `fiatAccountType`: {`FiatAccountTypeEnum`} [REQUIRED]
-  - The type of fiat account to use for a transfer in quote; selected from a predefined list of fiat account types supported by FiatConnect.

-##### 3.3.1.2.3.
+##### 3.3.1.2.2.
 Responses

-###### 3.3.1.2.3.1.
+###### 3.3.1.2.2.1.
 HTTP `200`

 On success, the server MUST return an HTTP `200`, with the following response body:

 ```
 {
+	quote: {
 		fiatType: `FiatTypeEnum`,
 		cryptoType: `CryptoTypeEnum`,
-	fiatAmount?: `float`,
+		fiatAmount: `float`,
-	cryptoAmount?: `float`,
+		cryptoAmount: `float`,
-	fiatAccountType: `FiatAccountTypeEnum`,
+		guaranteedUntil: `string`
+	},
+	kyc: {
+		kycRequired: `boolean`,
+		kycSchemas: `KycSchemaEnum[]`
+	},
+	fiatAccount: {
-	quote: {
+		[FiatAccountTypeEnum]: {
-		amount: `float`,
-		converstionRate: `float`,
+			fiatAccountSchemas: `FiatAccountSchemaEnum[]`,
-		fee?: `float`
+			fee?: `float`,
+			feeType?: `FeeTypeEnum`,
+			feeFrequency?: `FeeFrequencyEnum`,
+			settlementTimeLowerBound?: `string`,
+			settlementTimeUpperBound?: `string`
 		}
 	}
+}
 ```

-##### 3.3.1.2.3.2.
+###### 3.3.1.2.2.2.
 HTTP `400`

 On failure, the MUST return an HTTP `400`, with a response body as follows.
 Refer to the `ErrorEnum` definition for all possible error values.